 - All KPIs Measures relating to enforcement activity should be viewed as a whole in what has been a year of unprecedented demand.
 A total of 287 service requests have been received, an increase of 31% on the previous year.
 This has impacted on the time taken to provide an initial response, the investigation of cases and the speed at which cases can be closed.
 Additional resources have been brought in to assist in this work area for an initial six month period from March. - EN02 / 03 There is an ongoing challenge in the high number of new planning cases being opened each month compared to the number of cases able to be closed, which will need to be reviewed in quarter one of 2021/22.
 Options to be considered include a change in the current policy position or a further review of resources.
 The easing of lockdown restrictions may have a positive impact, however while the caseload remains high, the team will continue to focus on the highest priority cases.
-As a result of restrictions imposed by successive lockdowns, it has not been possible to undertake as much proactive work as usual with regards to community safety cases, resulting in significantly fewer cases than usual. - EN03 Within the community safety work area, there has been a re-focus towards early presentation of waste work within the Gainsborough South-West ward and 29 additional cases were handled in addition to the usual workload during quarter four. - EN05 Housing enforcement cases continue to be dealt with through a risk based system during the pandemic.
+As a result of restrictions imposed by successive lockdowns, it has not been possible to undertake as much proactive work as usual with regards to community safety cases, resulting in significantly fewer cases than usual. - EN03 Within the community safety work area, there has been a re-focus towards early presentation of waste work within the Gainsborough South-West ward and 29 additional cases were handled in addition to the usual workload during quarter four.
+This measure reports the number of enforcement cases that are closed following compliance with warnings, fixed penalty notices or formal action. - EN05 Housing enforcement cases continue to be dealt with through a risk based system during the pandemic.
 Alongside the usual workload, there has been a focus on dealing with Minimum Energy Efficiency Standards, which has significantly increased the number of requests received, but has also enabled proactive work to continue.
 This is evidenced by the fact that 98% of properties in the Selective Licensing Scheme are now licensed; a significant achievement which demonstrates the success of the scheme as it draws to a close.
 The easing of restrictions will allow a gradual increase of property visits.

-KPI Q4 (2019/20) Target Q4 (2020/21) Perf DoT EN02 - Planning enforcement cases given an initial response within 20 working days 97% 90% 67% $\bigcirc$ EN03 - Number of community safety cases closed following compliance 28 60 19 $\bigcirc$ EN05 - % of housing enforcement cases closed within 6 months 96% 75% 98% $\Diamond$ EN06 - % of planning enforcement cases closed within 6 months 67% 75% 78% $\Diamond$
+КРІ Q4 (2019/20) Target Q4 (2020/21) Perf DoT EN02 - Planning enforcement cases given an initial response within 20 working days 97% 90% 67% \bigcirc EN03 - Number of community safety cases closed following compliance 28 60 19 \bigcirc EN05 - % of housing enforcement cases closed within 6 months 96% 75% 98% \bigcirc EN06 - % of planning enforcement cases closed within 6 months 67% 75% 78% \bigcirc